Emotional neglect can have as great an impact on a child as abuse, even though it’s not as noticeable or memorable as abuse is.

 - Parents who said you were “overreacting” for having feelings

-- Your parents never expressed their own emotions, and were uncomfortable when you did so
+- Your parents rarely expressed their own emotions, and were uncomfortable when you did so

 - Being labeled as different (a “dreamer,” a “crybaby”) because you are sensitive